miko3k/multipartish/README.md

 # multipartish

-Dead simple way of producing `multipart/*` data.
-Works in browser, node, or anywhere else (hopefully), because it's super simple.
+Dead simple way of producing `multipart/*` messages.
+Works in browser, node, or anywhere else (hopefully) thanks to its simplicity.

+Its suitable for small messages (say, up to few kB), larger would benefit greatly from stream based approach.

 ## Installation